 Have you heard of the law school method known as IRAC?
 It stands for Issue, Rule, Analysis, and Conclusion, and it is the primary way law students approach complex legal problems.
 Here is an example of how it works:

 - RULE: Members of our Pipeline Program who score a 153 or higher on their next LSAT will receive guaranteed admission to Pace Law School.

-- ANALYSIS: Our two-part program, which includes both an LSAT Focus Approach course as well as a Legal Writing class taught by a Pace Law professor, will give you the tools you need to raise your LSAT score AND prepare you for the first year of law school.
+- ANALYSIS: Our two-part program, which includes both an LSAT Focus Approach course as well as a Legal Writing class taught by a Pace Law instructor, will give you the tools you need to raise your LSAT score AND prepare you for the first year of law school.

 - CONCLUSION: You should follow the instructions below to find out if you are a candidate for the Pipeline Program.
 PLEASE NOTE: Generally, Pipeline students must present a cumulative undergraduate GPA of 3.0 or higher.
 NEW: Pipeline students now have the option to complete the program online!

 - The Office of Admissions will review your application.
 If approved for the Pipeline Program, we will send an Enrollment Agreement and request payment.

 Seize the opportunity.
 Start your future NOW!